MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 This same data is visually presented in pie charts in the **Category Distribution Charts** section on this page.

-The following is available for the **Time on Category Analysis** chart:
+The following is available for the **Time on Category Analysis** chart at the end of this page:

 * **Hours on Topic** - Shows the total number of hours spent based on the filters selected for the chart data, including the selected categories and communication types (all, email, or meeting activity) that have been categorized for the dataset for the selected period of time.
 * **Category Filter** - Select one or more categories to focus the chart on.
 The default is **All**, which shows all categories available in the dataset.